Welcome to Our Georgia DUI Defense Law Firm, a practice exclusively devoted to defending people charged with DUI in Georgia

 Our Experience and Results Are the Difference:

-Richard Lawson is a former DUI Prosecutor with almost 20 years experience defending complex DUI Cases throughout all of Georgia, Atlanta, Metro Atlanta, and North Georgia.
+Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending complex DUI Cases throughout all of Georgia, Atlanta, Metro Atlanta, and North Georgia.
 His experience is the difference in your case.
 Our Georgia DUI Lawyers are trained to handle your case and either litigate it or successfully reach a negotiated settlement.
 Hire the top-rated and most reviewed DUI Lawyer in Atlanta.
 Contact a DUI Lawyer in Atlanta GA today.
 Our office handles cases throughout Georgia, Atlanta, Metro Atlanta, and North Georgia.

 Our Georgia DUI Attorneys are trained to handle: